 What actually changed

 Here's the part worth understanding: the underlying data was exactly the same.
-Every transaction, every customer, every refund — it all existed in Shopify before the CSV was ever exported.
+Every transaction, every customer, every refund — it all existed in Shopify and Xero before the CSV was ever exported.
 Nothing new was created.

 That's what BI actually does.
 Not magic.
 Not complexity.
 Just clarity — and the decisions that follow from it.